Stop Loss Defintion

 • For a sell trader, a stop loss order will automatically close the trade when price moves up to a price level where the stop loss order was set.

 Here’s an example: Joe has a $10,000 trading account and buys 1 standard contract of EURUSD at 1.3500 and places his stop loss 40 pips.
-The only time Joe’s trade will show negative profit is when price is falling below 1.3500.
+The only time Joe’s trade will show a negative profit is when the price is falling below 1.3500.

 For a 1 standard contract, a 40 pips stop loss =$400 risk.
 (The value of 1 pips for a standard contract =$10).
-So if price falls to 1.3460, Joe’s trade will be automatically closed out with a $400 loos.
+So if the price falls to 1.3460, Joe’s trade will be automatically closed out with a $400 loss.

 Now, what if Joe did not put a 40 pips stop loss?

-What is price fell down 150 pips from the buy price of 1.3500?
+What if the price fell 150 pips from the buy price of 1.3500?

 Where To Place Stop Loss?

-Now, if you don’t have a stop loss on a buy trade, the more price moves down, the more your trading losses will increase and you can lose your entire trading account.
+Now, if you don’t have a stop loss on a buy trade, the more the price moves down, the more your trading losses will increase and you can lose your entire trading account.

 Stop Loss Order Example For A Buy Trade